 Follow our Danish Morning Bun recipe and make Denmark’s tasty breakfast bun at home.

 Copenhagen is an expensive city and its best pastries aren’t cheap.
 Instead of counting our pennies, or in this case Danish Kroner, we had to let go of our financial inhibitions for six sweet days.
-As we learned during the pandemic, both life and flaky, layered pastries are precious things to be savored.
+As we learned during recent years, both life and flaky, layered pastries are precious things to be savored.

 While Americans refer to laminated pastries as Danishes, Danish people call them Wienerbrød in deference to their Austrian roots.